openfisca/openfisca-doc/coding-the-legislation/10_basic_example.md

         return salary * legislation(period).taxes.salary.rate
 ```

-`legislation` is here a function that be be called for a given period, and returns the whole legislation (in a hierarchical tree structure).
+`legislation` is here a function that be be called for a given period, and returns the whole legislation parameters (in a hierarchical tree structure).
 You can get the parameter you are interested in by navigating this tree with the `.` notation.